dceejay/RedMap/README.md

 ### Updates

+- v4.6.0  - let default pmtiles be light/dark or monocolored.
 - v4.5.2  - Tidy up when pmtiles removed.
 - v4.5.0  - Fix pmtiles to look for maps in userdir rather than modules
 - v4.4.0  - Add quad(copter) drone icon.